 The Management Board of the Management Company may entrust one or more of its members and/or employees with the day-to-day management of the Fund.
-In addition, the Management Company may bring in one or more investment advisors and one or more Fund Managers at the cost of the Fund or sub-fund and on its own responsibility.
+In addition, the Management Company may bring in one or more investment advisers and one or more portfolio managers at its own cost and on its own responsibility.